Historical European Martial Arts in Australia: The Historical Swordplay Convention

+Swordplay

 In 2009 Scott McDonald started what was to become one of the largest and longest running Historical European Martial Arts events, Swordplay.
 Swordplay initially started with all the groups in Brisbane competing, under a group of rules devised to be acceptable as much as possible, for all participants.
-The event is the longest running tournament of its kind in Australia, still running in 2016.
+The event is the longest running tournament of its kind in Australia, still running in 2024.
 At times Swordplay has been referred to as the National tournament for HEMA, but the organisers themselves and many participants acknowledge there are now in fact a number of tournaments, and there currently is no official recognised “national” event.

+Swordfight

 In May 2015, Sword Fight Gold Coast was run.
 Building of the Swordplay and Nordic models, Sword Fight was developed to provide a professional indoor event for Queensland historical fencers.
 Additionally, Sword Fight provided access to novice divisions using synthetic weapons in order to provide an inclusive environment for rookie fencers.
 In 2016 this event became the first tournament in Australia to include a women's division.